sachsy/hacks-n-notes/computer-science/algorithms/algorithms.md

 **Asymptotic Analyisis** is a technique evaluates an algorithm efficiency independently of the computer hardware, programming language, and input.

-Measures how long does it take to compute *n* elements and how much does that time increases when the *n* input increases.
+We use asymptotic notation to express the rate of growth of an algorithm's running time in terms of the input size **n**.

 For sake of simplicity, we drop the insignificant terms and the constant coefficients.